Andrew-wi/image-capture-app/README.md

 ### Updates

+#### Day 3.
+October 18
+Plan of attack: threshold image, translate into txt document – after that, can easily transform this with a natural language processing program.
+Need to find appropriate libraries for this.

 #### Day 2.
 October 15
 Able to threshold image.
 Simply imported cv2 library, used .threshold() method to threshold the image in a binary fashion (below threshold = white, above threshold = black) and saved it using imwrite().
 Thresholds for a screen picture vs a paper picture were very different, by about 100.
 Was not able to work on it on October 16 because math and robotics.